Vision statement

 • Centre for Indigenous Land-Based Education, Research and Wellness at xʷc̓ic̓əsəm: The xʷc̓ic̓əsəm Garden (Indigenous Health Research and Education Garden) has been at the UBC Farm since 2007.
 It is now managed by the Indigenous Research Partnerships (IRP), Faculty of Land and Food Systems, under the direction of Dr. Eduardo Jovel (Mayan-Pipil), along with the Medicine Collective—a group of Indigenous knowledge holders, and researchers who continue to support the transferring of Indigenous Land-based pedagogies for wholistic wellness.
 Learn more here.

-• APSC Indigenous Engagement Events https://apsc.ubc.ca/EDI.I/news-events/indigenous-engagement.
+• APSC Indigenous Engagement Events: UBC Applied Science has presented the following Indigenous Engagement-related events.
 Learn more here.

 UBC Library Subject Guides related to EDI